 Former Tasting Room

 The original Lawer Estates tasting room coincidentally was in a building that used to house First Counties Bank and dates from 1958.
-As of the end of July 2024, Lawer Estates vacated this space; we keep our notes and photography here for historical reference.
+As of the end of July 2024, Lawer Estates vacated this space and it is now home to the Glass Cat Gallery and art and wine space; we keep our notes and photography here for historical reference.
 We first visited this space many years ago when Mary Sue Frediani ran the tasting room for OnTheEdge Winery.
 At one point, a number of live bees were on display inside the tasting room, a colony that was part of the interior decor.
 The only remnant of that intriguing display is a still-existing hole in the wall.
 Prior to Lawer Estate, the most recent occupant was Dick Vermeil’s Vermeil Tasting Room.
 Several Syrah vines damaged in the October 2017 fires were re-purposed and were displayed inside.
 Lawer Estate hosted a soft opening in late November 2019.

-Noted Calistoga based artist Carlo Marchiori maintains the Ca’ Toga Galleria D’ Arte (art gallery) in the adjacent building (both buildings share the same parking lot).
+Noted Calistoga based artist Carlo Marchiori maintains the Ca’ Toga Galleria D’ Arte (art gallery) in the adjacent building; for reference, both buildings share the same parking lot.
 Carlo is a well-known muralist who has created murals around the world primarily in North America, Europe and Asia – in select hotels, wineries and casinos.
 He lives in his self-titled Villa CA’TOGA in the northern part of Calistoga and opens his impressive house to visitors for tours by appointment during select times in the summer.
 But relevant to the former Lawer Estates tasting room is the mural Carlo painted on the outside east and south facing walls.
 It is worth taking a quick look if walking by.

 This tasting room had plenty of space with both sit down and standing room at either of the two wine bars.
 The staff was very hospitable, and tastings were highly personalized.
 Calistoga is a small town; during one of our visits one of the staff waived to the mayor who was walking by and pointed out a restaurant owner driving by in an antique truck.